-I have been a soldier in the Army National Guard for twenty years.
+I recently retired after twenty years as a soldier in the Army National Guard.
 More than half my life!
-Over these years, I have had a wide range of experiences from the initial scariness of basic training to the apprehension of maneuvering a small team of soldiers and millions of dollars worth of equipment through the military’s logistics system to a small camp in northern Afghanistan.
+Over those years, I had a wide range of experiences from the initial scariness of basic training to the apprehension of maneuvering a small team of soldiers and millions of dollars worth of equipment through the military’s logistics system to a small camp in northern Afghanistan.
 These, and many more, experiences have taught me a lot about myself and about dealing with others.